MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Windream ECM-System
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from windream ECM-System and intelligently searching it with Microsoft Graph.
 It robustly indexes files and folders including the comprehensive sets of metadata associated by windream ECM-System in near real time.
-The connector fully supports windream ECM-System’s permission model and the user and group management in the associated Active Directory.
+The connector fully supports windream ECM-System’s permission model and the user and group management in the associated Entra ID.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-windream-ecm-system-connector)